Figure out what your core values are

 She started blocking time on Friday afternoons to work on a personal writing project, even if it was only for 30 minutes.
 She stopped volunteering for every committee at work and chose one she actually cared about.
 She made space for solo hikes on weekends because that was something that had always helped her feel clear and grounded.

-None of these changes were huge.
+None of these changes was huge.
 But they helped her begin to feel like herself again.

-How do you know if you’re out of alignment?
+How do you know if you’re living out of alignment with your values?

 You can’t always put your finger on it.
 But it shows up in small ways: